 It takes a long time to grow an old friend. –John Leonard

 These quotes remind me of the last time I visited my friend Gail in the mountains of North Carolina.
 Gail is my longest “go to” friend.
 We met at age 16 when my family moved to a small town in Iowa along the Mississippi River.
 She balances my analytic nature with kindness and consideration toward everyone.
 She is intuitive and listens like a compassionate counselor.
 She knows my eccentricities and loves me anyway.
-When I was undergoing medical treatments and the rest of my family was overseas, she jumped in to help by coming to Colorado and be with me.
+When I was undergoing medical treatments and the rest of my family was overseas, she jumped in to help by coming to Colorado and being with me.
 We laugh easily and know each other’s stories.
 Even when too much time has passed, there is immediate ease when re-engaging in each other’s lives.
 Although we don’t share the same blood, she is my sister too.